 - Researching continuing treatment options (i.e. sober living homes)

 One aspect of support is a simple as paying attention or participating in the recovery journey.
 This does nothing to shield someone from negative consequences.
 Instead, providing compliments, celebration, or support as they meet milestones during recovery is a better way to show support.
 Yet we often hear from individuals in addiction recovery that they would have sought treatment long ago if friends and family weren’t so gullible at accepting their fake promises.

 A family that gives their loved one an ultimatum to receive treatment is not terminating the relationship, but they have placed a condition upon it continuing.
 They have stated in no uncertain terms that they cannot force their loved one into recovery, but if they fail to cooperate, they’re on their own.
 This isn’t preaching, nagging, or lecturing, it is setting a condition of the relationship.
 Friends need to take the same stand if they truly care about the individual.

 If you can provide help without enabling, we suggest that you do.
 Such opportunities exist usually only at two points during the addict’s journey: (1) early in an addictive problem, after the first crisis or two, before someone has established a history of twisting help into enabling, and (2) well into a recovery process, when it is clear that even without you the person is likely to continue to improve.
 Other than these two instances, you’ll need to be very careful.

 Never, ever give money to someone in active addiction.
 Paying for treatment or transportation (taxi) to or from treatment is ok.

-Help your loved one choose continued treatment and recovery solutions from a licensed addiction treatment center like Renaissance Recovery.
+Help your loved one choose continued treatment and recovery solutions from a licensed Orange County rehab like Renaissance Recovery.
 There are many programs for any stage of active addiction and aftercare, including: